0x4249/NNAIF/README.md

 # The Neural Network Accelerated Implicit Filtering (NNAIF) Paper
 This Git repository contains the Python code for running the numerical experiments discussed in the paper "Neural Network Accelerated Implicit Filtering: Integrating Neural Network Surrogates With Provably Convergent Derivative Free Optimization Methods" by Brian Irwin, Eldad Haber, Raviv Gal, and Avi Ziv.
-The ICML 2023 paper can be found on OpenReview at [https://openreview.net/forum?id=KG1eLtsX61](https://openreview.net/forum?id=KG1eLtsX61).
+The ICML 2023 paper is available at [https://proceedings.mlr.press/v202/irwin23a.html](https://proceedings.mlr.press/v202/irwin23a.html).

 # Running The Code